Operating Ratio Meaning

 Advantages of Operating Ratio

 - Facilitates Time Series Analysis: By serving as a metric to gauge the operational ability of a company, this ratio also tends to facilitate time series analysis over periods of the same company.
-This way, one can understand if a company fared better in this particular metric in the previous years, or did it actually do well in the current year.
+This way, one can understand if a company fared better in this particular metric in the previous years or did well in the current year.
 This way, a time series analysis of a company can be undertaken over a time frame.

 - Facilitates Cross-Sectional Comparison: This metric also helps in intercompany comparison by helping to look at the same ratio of different companies.
-The metric can also be compared against the industry benchmark to gauge and understand if the performance is in line with the industry and peers and to find out if there is room for growth and performance improvement.
+The metric can also be compared against the industry benchmark to gauge and understand if the performance is in line with the industry and peers and if there is room for growth and performance improvement.

 - Serves as an Indicator to Show Efficiency of Management: By comparing the company’s operating expenses with that of the turnover, one can understand if the company is efficient in managing its expenses.
 A lower ratio is a good sign, whereas an increasing ratio tends to act as a red signal as it indicates the expenses are increasing over time, and it is imperative to keep a tab on the same.

 Disadvantages of Operating Ratio

-- Does not Consider Debt: A company may go on to have a massive amount of debt, and those interest payments are usually not part of the operating expenses of the business.
+- Do not Consider Debt: A company may have a massive amount of debt, and those interest payments are usually not part of the business’s operating expenses.
 Hence it will not be of much use if (one were to study this ratio in isolation).
-One needs a holistic view by also considering the other ratios that are usually used in financial statement analysis.
+One needs a holistic view by considering the other ratios usually used in financial statement analysis.

 - Requires Relative Judgment: One needs comparative data to gauge and understand this ratio and thereby judge the performance of the business by looking at other relative sources of data as this ratio itself cannot be studied in isolation.